 Learn how to design lessons that eliminate barriers to access and engagement and ensure participation of varied learners within a high standards-based curriculum … Gain proven strategies for improving lessons to reach more learners and to support high levels of achievement

-- Lessen Your Students with Disabilities’ COVID Gap - Catch Up Your Students with Disabilities’ Skills Development
+- Lessen Your Students with Disabilities’ Learning Gap - Catch Up Your Students with Disabilities’ Skills Development

-Lessen the COVID gap with timesaving, practical techniques perfect for students with disabilities
+Lessen your students’ learning gap with timesaving, practical techniques perfect for students with disabilities

 - Increase Academic Vocabulary Development

-Engage your students in instructional strategies that will accelerate their academic language development across content areas
+Engage your students in instructional strategies that will improve their academic language development across content areas

-Learn how to accelerate learning through proven, motivating and fun techniques … Enhance and advance the knowledge and skills of your students with disabilities who have fallen behind
+Learn how to boost learning through proven, motivating and fun techniques … Enhance and advance the knowledge and skills of your students with disabilities who have fallen behind

 - Help Your Students with Disabilities Make Greater Gains in Their Academic Achievement